y-scope/clp-loglib-py/README.md

 ## Motivation

-CLP buffers a substantial volume of log files before executing compression for enhanced compression ratio.
+CLP buffers a substantial volume of log files before executing compression for a better compression ratio.
 However, most individual log files are actively opened for appending over an extended duration.
 In their raw-text format, these log files are not space-efficient and do not support efficient querying through standard text-based tools like `grep`.